-The arrival of 2021 is seeing a vast range of hopes and wishes from the future from people around the world due to the effects of the ongoing pandemic.
+The arrival of 2023 is seeing still seeing overarching effects on families from the pandemic and the cost of living crisis.
 Many workers are finding their employment change or evaporate and are having to retrain, find new employment or find new ways of making money to make ends meet.
 I’ll be clear, matched betting can supplement an income, but it will not replace the main wage.
 Not unless you’re spending significant amounts of time and organised effort on this lucrative hobby.
 Thankfully this matched betting guide will give you the basics of this no-risk way of making money tax-free.

 Why is matched betting classed as no risk?

 In matched betting, your goal is to account for all outcomes of a bet.
 For example, at a crossroads, a car could drive left, right or straight ahead.
 If we were betting on the outcomes of this event we’d want to place TWO bets, one for a chosen eventuality and another for ALL other outcomes.
 In this example, I’ll bet on the car turning left at the crossroads.
 This means in order to guarantee I win in some way, my other bet needs to bet on the car going straight or turning right (i.e – everything but turning left).

 By betting on all of the potential outcomes we can ensure a win, but due to the way odds will vary there will always be a ‘slight’ loss.
 On a £10 matched bet, expect to lose around 20p-£1 depending on the odds.
 Based on the sign-up offer mentioned earlier in this article we’d expect around £9 back from our initial ‘qualifying bet’ and then, if we apply the same logic to betting the £30 bonus, we’d expect £27 ish back from that also.
 For our initial £10 investment, we’d get around £36 back – a £26 tax-free profit for very little work.
 The best thing is, human error aside, it really is risk-free once you get started with matched betting.